dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 The changes between `<<<<<<< HEAD` and `=======` represent changes made in upstream master since your branch was checked out.
 Changes between `=======` and `>>>>>>> f78d8ae... <commit message>` represent changes in your branch.
 Git does not know which order these changes should go in.
-At this point I cannot give you perfect advice on how to resolve the conflict.
+I cannot give you perfect advice on how to resolve any conflict.
 In some cases you will only want the old changes or the new changes but not both.
 Over time you will gain a better understanding for how to resolve this problem.
 In this case we want both changes but need to adjust ordering slightly.
-We remove the markers (the weird <<<, >>> and ==== lines) and make the 'code' look like something we want:
+We remove the markers and make the 'code' look like something we want:

 ```
 foo